Retrieve#

 openghg.retrieve.search_eulerian(model=None, species=None, start_date=None, end_date=None, **kwargs)[source]#

-Search for eulerian data
+Search for eulerian data.

 Parameters: